 The White Rock Hotel, White Rock, Hastings TN34 1JU

 The venue is situated right on the seafront, almost opposite Hastings Pier.
-We’ll be in one of the hotel’s meeting rooms with access straight onto the terrace with uninterrupted views to the south.
+We’ll be in one of the hotel’s meeting rooms (up two short flights of stairs) and on clear nights we’ll pop over the road to the beach to observe the nighttime sky.
 There is a café bar with amazing sea views, serving hot and cold drinks during break time.
-The hotel is accessed via steps.
+The hotel is only accessed via steps.

 By bus: The 23 and 26 from the east and 23A and 26A from the west stop right outside the White Rock Hotel

 By train: Hastings rail station is a 10 minute walk, with trains from Bexhill, Battle and Rye